cece-132/futbol/README.md

   This app is designed to take in the data from a collection of csv file's and convert the csv into data objects that can then be manipulated throughout the application.

   ##### Object Oriented Programming (OOP)

+  This app follows OOP.
+Uses classes and objects to create modular reusable code.
+This was important to the organization of this project to writing code that was readable and followed single responsibility principle.

   ##### Modules
   Throughout the app **modules** are the preferred container for method sharing for the `lib/stat_tracker.rb` I chose this because I didn't want to have to instantiate objects everytime I needed to manipulate a specific set of data.
 Modules worked well for my use case because I was able to share different categories of methods with the `lib/stat_tracker.rb` while also keeping the data organized based on the return values.

   ##### File Structure

+    This project uses `lib`, `spec`, and `data` folders to organize the code.
+Each folder includes to follwing code:
+    - `lib` includes the library of code that contains a folder called `lib/poros`.
+This folder holds our plain old ruby objects.
   ##### Command Line Interface
   ##### Testing
   ##### Database Access